-There are many sizes available for propane gas, and each of these varieties can fulfill the needs of every household needing one specific size for a particular purpose and uses.
+There are many sizes available for propane gas, and each of these varieties can fulfill the needs of every household needing one specific size for a particular purpose and use.
 Whether they are powering clothes dryers for laundromats or furnaces for an apartment complex, knowing the size is vital to ensure effectiveness.

 Standard Propane Tank Size

-Residential Propane Tank Sizes
+Residential Propane Cylinder Sizes

 100 LB Propane Tank Size

-Most propane tanks with 100 pounds capacity have a height of 48 inches or 122 centimeters with a diameter of 18 inches or 71 centimeters.
-This gallon can be filled with a maximum of 23.6 gallons of liquid propane for a home to use.
+This storage capacity can be filled with a maximum of 23.6 gallons of liquid propane for a home to use.
 When empty, this tank weighs about 212 pounds.

 100 LB Propane Tank Uses

-60 Gallon Tank
+60 Gallon Propane Tank

 60 Gallon Tank Uses